Introduction

 Why Is Welding Aluminum So Challenging, Particularly with a Flux Core Welder?

-- Oxide Layer: It’s essential to remove the oxide layer before welding, as it melts at approximately 3,700°F (2,037°C), while aluminum melts around 1,221°F (660.3°C).
-Failure to clean this layer can lead to weak welds.
+- Oxide Layer: The oxide layer on aluminum melts at around 3,700°F (2,037°C), much higher than aluminum’s melting point of approximately 1,221°F (660.3°C).
+Failure to remove this layer results in weak welds.

 - Shielding Gas: Consider using a shielding gas like argon.
 Although flux core welding typically doesn’t employ shielding gas, argon can mitigate oxidation and enhance weld quality when working with aluminum.

-Why is Flux Core Welding Not Ideal for Aluminum?
+Why Flux Core Welding is Not Ideal for Aluminum

 - Flux Residue: Residual flux can contaminate the aluminum weld, weakening it and potentially causing defects that compromise the strength of the welded structure.